 While many industries worry about the impending robot revolution, automation has already proven itself a tremendous value to the life science sector.
 In fact, as systems become more widely available, more flexible, and easier to use, automated systems—especially automated liquid handlers (ALHs)—are making their way into a wide range of labs.
 But as with any instrument, it’s important to understand how to properly maintain and use your ALH.
-To help users (novice and not-so-novice) troubleshoot their instruments and get accurate liquid transfers for robust assay data, we have created an infographic (click here to get your complimentary copy in a wall poster format for easy display in the lab).
+To help users (novice and not-so-novice) troubleshoot their instruments and get accurate liquid transfers for robust assay data, we have created an infographic in a wall poster format for easy display in the lab.

 What’s great about this infographic is that it’s not specific to a particular model of ALH.
 Instead the information provides guidance and some general tips and tricks on what to do when you question your data and you suspect or want to rule out the liquid transfer step.
 For example, you’ve made a serial dilution, but the data coming back is non-linear–could it be a problem with your ALH?
 If so, what are the possibilities?

 Or what if you just happen to be watching your ALH at the start of the run and you notice that liquid is remaining inside the tips after a dispense step—what can you adjust?

 And are you considering possible environmental effects, such as heating vent placement, drafts from windows, or humidity?

 These are just a few items covered in the poster.
 Complete the form below to get a copy, and then learn more about improving your liquid handling in the Artel Lab Report eBook.